JinLabBioinfo/jinlabwebsite/_members/jiachen-sun.md

   email: jxs2269@case.edu
 ---

-Currently pursuing a Ph.D. in Systems Biology and Bioinformatics, Jiachen Sun holds an interest in single-cell multiomics, spatial genomics, machine learning, and general computational biology.
+Currently pursuing a Ph.D. in Systems Biology and Bioinformatics, Jiachen Sun holds an keen interest in single-cell multiomics, spatial genomics, machine learning, and general computational biology.
 Prior to his enrollment in Cleveland, he obtained a B.S. in Biological Sciences from Southern University of Science and Technology.
-He is a long-term fan of classical music and civil aviation.
+He is a long-term enthusiast of classical music and civil aviation.